-‘I don’t need any more money, I’m fine as I am,’ said nobody ever.
+‘I don’t need more money, I’m fine as I am,’ said nobody ever.

 For the vast majority of people, money is something there is never quite enough of.
-From Millennials to OAPs, there are few of us who wouldn’t like to double our income, and yet only a very small percentage of people actually put their money out to work.
+From Millennials to OAPs, there are few of us who wouldn’t like to double our income, and yet only a tiny percentage of people put their money out to work.

 Understanding Investment Risks

-Every investment comes with some kind of risk, but some risks are greater than others.
+Every investment comes with some risk, but some risks are higher than others.
 Researching potential investments before jumping in is the best way to arm yourself against losses, but first, you need to know where you might encounter risk.

 There are five key areas:

-- Market – Your equity, interest rate and currency value are all liable to fluctuations in reaction to external market pressures, this can impact on your final ROI.
+- Market – Your equity, interest rate, and currency value are all liable to fluctuations in reaction to external market pressures.
+This can impact your final ROI.